lab1092/blender-manual_ja/manual/data_system/data_system.rst

 ********************

-Blender has the ability to encapsulate (incorporate) various kinds of data within the .blend file that is normally saved outside of the . blend file.
+Blender has the ability to encapsulate (incorporate) various kinds of data within the .blend file that is normally saved outside of the ``.blend`` file.
 For example, an image texture that is an external ``.jpg`` file can be put "inside" the .blend file via *File* → *External Data* → *Pack into .blend file*.
 When the .blend file is saved, a copy of that ``.jpg`` file is put inside the .blend file.